techno-tim/techno-tim.github.io/_posts/2022-08-27-homelab-tools-accessories.md

 Here are all of the items that were in the video, plus a few more.

-📦 See the kit here:  <https://kit.co/TechnoTim/essential-homelab-tools-accessories-for-home-labbers-and-it-pros>
+📦 See the entire kit here:  <https://kit.co/TechnoTim/essential-homelab-tools-accessories-for-home-labbers-and-it-pros>

 ### Cage nuts